 Final Verdict on the POD GO

 If you own a Helix, you might be disappointed as some of the more powerful features are not found in the POD Go.
-Although that was the plan according to Line 6 as they went for a simple to use multi effect processor with a smaller price tag.
+Although that was the plan according to Line 6.
+They went for a simple-to-use multi-effect processor with a smaller price tag.

 We give this unit a thumbs up!
 There is a ton of things it can do and so many features that any player would benefit greatly!
 The new POD Go will surely take the POD line in a great new direction!